 Liz Fraser is one of the UK's best-known writers and broadcasters on all aspects of modern family life,

-a social commentator, columnist, public speaker and creator of the mental health-blitzing platform Headcase.
+a social commentator, columnist, entrepreneur, public speaker and creator of the mental health-blitzing platform Headcase.

-She has a degree in Experimental Psychology from Cambridge University, and four children, spanning 20 years.
+She has a degree in Experimental Psychology from Cambridge University, and four children, spanning a slightly terrifying 20 years.

 Her internationally best-selling books re-moulded parenting forever, by finally allowing it to be very funny, and accepting that we all get most of it wrong – which is just as it should be.

-Liz has a huge interest in mental health, both in adults and children, and is the creator of Headcase, a multi-media platform set up to completely rebrand and demystify the mental health issues faced by millions of normal people every day.
+Liz has a huge interest in mental health, and created Headcase to completely rebrand and demystify the mental health issues faced by millions of normal people every day.